Spencer-Mortensen/parallel-processor/README.md

 ```

 You can see that this script finished in just three seconds--even though the jobs slept for a total of _six_ seconds.
 The parallel processor did everything in parallel.

+You can see the full source code for this example in the [example](tree/master/example) directory.